geopm/geopm/docs/source/devel.rst

 License Headers
 ---------------

-Introducing a new file requires a license comment in its header with a corresponding copying_headers/header.\ * file.
-The new file path must be listed in the corresponding copying_headers/MANIFEST.* file.
-This can be tested by running the copying_headers/test_license script after committing the new file to git, and rerunning the autogen.sh script.
+Introducing a new file requires a license comment in its header with a corresponding file.
+Any new installed files should also be added to the package's `.spec` file and a `debian/*.install` file.
-Files for which a license comment is not appropriate should be listed in copying_headers/MANIFEST.EXEMPT.
-Any new installed files should also be added to geopm-runtime.spec.in or service/geopm-service.spec.in.

 Creating Manuals
 ----------------